 Responsible Investment Policy

 ETHENEA Independent Investors S.A. has a long-standing commitment to ensuring that our investment practices meet the highest standards in terms of environmental, social, and governance (ESG) considerations.
-We recognize our responsibility to provide our clients with responsible investment solutions that offer competitive and sustainable returns - and this is reflected in all of our investment policies, processes, and practices.
+We recognize our responsibility to provide our clients with responsible investment solutions that offer competitive and sustainable returns - and this is reflected in the investment policies, processes, and practices of the Ethna Funds.

 In November 2017, ETHENEA took a step to formalize this commitment further by becoming a signatory of the United Nations-supported Principles for Responsible Investment (PRI).
 We firmly believe that the six principles set out by the PRI will support our goal of delivering long-term sustainable value for our clients.

-ETHENEA’s Responsible Investment Policy applies to all of the funds we actively manage.
+ETHENEA’s Responsible Investment Policy applies to all of the Ethna Funds.
 We also encourage our external partners to respect these principles, and consider their willingness to apply ESG principles in our selection process.

 2. Our exclusion approach